logzio/logz-docs/_source/user-guide/regions/account-migration.md

 * Pre-migration data can’t be transferred
 * Pre-migration data can't be restored from the archive
 * The migration will reset your account's data shipping tokens.
 Consequently, you will need to update your data shipping configurations with the new token and listener host/region details.
 * Logz.io Metrics and Distributed Tracing are subject to availability.
-If applicable, check if they are available on your target region.
+If applicable, reach out to your Logz.io Customer Success Manager to verify that they are available on your target region.